ardaxz99/NextMind-Chess-Game/README.md

 First visit https://www.next-mind.com/documentation/quick-start/ and follow the quick start guide.
 Then, open NM Chess.exe and calibrate your device once more by focusing on the red x mark and voila it is ready to go.
 After the calibration step, red x mark cancels the move and cycle symbol allows the user to switch between pawns and other pieces.
+The project will be developed further in the future.
 Credits
 The project was inspired by ryantoon24's chess game.
 His project can be found at https://github.com/ryantoon24/NM-Chess.